 When the VAST6 is folded way, it is only 29” thick and takes up limited floor space.
 The VAST6 unit itself can be scaled to fit just about any class size to make sure there is room for everyone to feel safe and secure.

 The ballistic panels meet FEMA Manual 453, National Institute of Justice Level III, and UL 752, Level 8 requirements.

 What does that mean?
 The VAST6 stops .308 ball/7.62 mm rifle lead core full metal copper jacket, military ball, 150 grain at 2,750 feet per second.
-To put in simply, the VAST6 will stop bullets from pistols, shotguns and semi-automatic rifles such as the AK-47, AR-15 and AR-10.
-The ballistic material exceeds the protection elements comparable steel.
+To put it simply, the VAST6 will stop bullets from pistols, shotguns and semi-automatic rifles such as the AK-47, AR-15 and AR-10.
+The ballistic material exceeds the protective capabilities of steel.
 The ballistic panels of the VAST6 will absorb the bullet which will prevent ricochets while at the same time will not spall (flakes of a material that are broken off of the wall when a bullet hits that wall from the other side.
 This causes that material to become projectiles themselves) on the inside walls.

 Other benefits of using ballistic panels instead of steel:

 - No Radio/Cellular Electronic Signal Blockage